Go to Home Display Full Screen

-Editor's Note, November, 2003: This article has been one of the most popular on the site since it was first posted almost two years ago.
+This article has been popular since it was first posted almost ten years ago.
 At that time, the ASTER instrument was unknown to many people.
 I wrote the GEOTIFF4 application described herein because there were very few programs capable of handling HDF and the special Geotiff format that ASTER files utilized, and none that were both free and easy to use.

-I have discussed the distressing lack of international DEM data extensively in articles on this site.
-Until just recently, I knew of only two sources of free international DEM data.
+At the time I wrote the article, there were only two sources of free international DEM data.
 The first is the 1 km DTED0 data available from NIMA (and the equivalent GTOPO30 data set available from USGS/EOS).
 The second was the reverse engineering approach of extracting DEMs from topo maps as described in my earlier article.
 Of course IKONOS and QuickBird commercial satellite imagery are (or will soon be, in the case of QuickBird) available, but although of excellent quality, this data is quite expensive.
 (The Digital Globe website quotes prices of $25/square kilometer.
 This equates to about $3,500 for a 1:24000 USGS quad.)

 Because of its off-nadir sensor pointing capability, ASTER can collect the stereo pairs necessary to generate high resolution DEMS (using bands 3N and 3B).
 Instead of the woeful 1km resolution DTED0 data, ASTER DEMs offer a very respectable 30m resolution.
 The EOS ground stations archive imagery corresponding to the spectral bands of the ASTER sensors, including the Level 1A data sets.
 The DEMs are extracted from this data.
 Once produced, EOS archives the DEMs in its database so that they will be available essentially immediately upon subsequent request.
 If the DEM you are interested in is not in the archive, all is not lost.
 You can enter your request for DEM production into a queue.
 Your DEM will be constructed by EOS from the L1A data.
 This can take anywhere from two to ten weeks.
 Another option is to construct the DEMs yourself using the appropriate software.
 (It is also reportedly possible to order a fly-by acquisition, but this method is not publicized by NASA and is probably by special arrangement for government and academic researchers.)

-Why does ASTER represent a revolution in the world of terrain modeling?
-Because its 30m resolution is better than the classified NIMA DTED1 data set.
+Why does ASTER represent an advance in the world of terrain modeling?
+Because its 30m resolution is theoretically better than the classified NIMA DTED1 data set.
 NIMA has never released its DTED1 series of DEM data and in fact is doing its best to block NASA from releasing 30m SRTM data from the Space Shuttle.
 (Quote from the NASA SRTM website:"Following the events of Sept.
 11, 2001 our project partners in the National Imagery and Mapping Agency have requested that NASA and JPL not distribute any SRTM data to the scientific community or the public, including shaded relief maps or other visualizations.
 We look forward to this restriction being lifted soon so data may be made publicly available."
-NIMA does not feel it is necessary to explain what the events of September 11 have to do with DEMs of someplace like Mt.
-Aconcagua in Argentina, for example, or how long "soon" might be.)
+NIMA did not feel it is necessary to explain what the events of September 11 have to do with DEMs of someplace like Mt.
+Aconcagua in Argentina, for example, or how long "soon" might be.
+Meanwhile, the world waits.)

 What does ASTER resolution mean to the terrain modeler?
 Consider the first image at top right.
 It is an ASTER DEM of the Jordan river valley in the occupied West Bank of Israel.
 The image is approximately 2500 by 2500 postings large, covering an area of about 75 square kilometers.
 The image immediately below is a section of NIMA DTED0 quad N32E035, covering approximately the same area.
 Because of the inferior resolution of the DTED0 image, it is hard to believe that the coverages coincide very closely.
 Before ASTER, this was effectively the highest resolution DEM available to the civilian public.
 This DEM contains 232 by 246 individual elevation postings.
 The point should be obvious.
 The ASTER image contains more than 100 times as much data as the DTED0 image.